Useful Information on Fowey for your Stay

 Lantic Bay

-This beach is located on the other side of Polruan.
-It can be accessed only by foot and we are advised the path is quite steep but worth the visit.
+This beach is located on the other side of Polruan from Fowey.
+It can be accessed only on foot and the path is quite steep but worth the visit.
+There is a car park on the road above the beach.

 Ferries & Boat Hire

-If you are an eager fisherman there is plenty of fish in Fowey Harbour.
-There are some rules regarding the fishing of sea bass so please google the rules regarding Fowey Harbour.
-Boat hire is possible from the Town Quay or alternatively and for a better price please call Maurice Hunkin on 01726832001 or 07792289990.
+If you are an eager fisherman, there are plenty of fish in Fowey Harbour.
+There are some rules regarding the fishing of sea bass, so please Google the rules regarding fishing in Fowey Harbour.
+Boat hire is possible from the Town Quay or, alternatively, and for a better price, please call Maurice Hunkin on 01726832001 or 07792289990.

-Even if you don’t want to fish, it is lovely to wrap up warm, take a picnic and take the boat upstream to Golant.
-There is lots to see and there is a nice pub called The Fisherman’s Arms but you need to know the tide times to work out when it is best to try and go upstream.
+Even if you don’t want to fish, it is lovely to wrap up warm, take a picnic and take the boat upstream to Golant or even Lerryn.
+There is lots to see and there are two nice pubs upriver – The Fisherman’s Arms at Golant and the Ship Inn at Lerryn but you need to know the tide times to work out when it is best to go upstream.
 Maurice Hunkin will advise you.

 Ferry to Mevagissey and Polruan

-Walking into town you will see signs for the ferries.
+Walking into town, you will see signs for the ferries.
 Polruan ferries operate all year round but Mevagissey ferries only operate during high season.
+The Polruan Ferry operates from Whitehouse Quay (off the Esplanade and next to the Red Rocket) in the summer months and from the Town Quay during the low season.
 Please be aware of the last ferry times if you decide to go over to Polruan as it is a long taxi ride back if you miss the last ferry.

 Medical and other useful info